Sports injury: Sports-related emotional stress

 In the rehabilitation process, athletes may experience anxiety as a result of the injury as well as their underlying personal and situational issues.
-As mental trainer Jeff Troesch mentions, "recovering from injury can be one of the toughest psychological challenges any athlete faces."
+As mental trainer Jeff Troesch mentions, "Recovering from injury can be one of the toughest psychological challenges any athlete faces."
 All of the uncertainty surrounding the injury and lacking full control over one's body can lead to more anxiety and stress on the athlete.
 Studies have shown that higher anxiety scores are commonly associated with other comorbidities including depression.
 In addition, athletes with higher ratings for career dissatisfaction also exhibited higher anxiety scores compared to those who were career satisfied with their career.
 From these studies it can be inferred that injured athletes experience an increase in anxiety levels as a result of psychosocial factors.
 Hence, taking these influences into account may assist sports medicine practitioners when planning for the psychological management needs of injured elite athletes.

-It is often thought that the physical and psychosocial aspects of injury recovery occur at the same time; however, in reality these two factors do not always coincide when an athlete returns to their sport.
-Therefore, athletes may prematurely begin training and competing if they feel physically capable, but often they do not account for their psychological state.
-Although return to sport is usually regarded as a positive rehabilitation outcome, many studies have highlighted greater levels of anxiety and fear experienced by injured athletes as they transition back to their sport.
-Athletes have reported that reinjury and underperforming when they return to play are common causes of this increase in anxiety and fear.
-Because some athletes may not be mentally prepared when they return to their sport, chances of underperformance and reinjury are higher.
-Furthermore, injured athletes with greater levels of trait anxiety can frequently face increased recovery time.
-In order to ensure that athletes are both physically and psychologically prepared to return to sport, rehabilitation facilities should utilize methods to assist athletes in both capacities.

 When addressing psychological readiness during the recovery process, rehabilitation facilities should encourage confidence-building and provide social support to the athletes.
 Developing confidence in returning to sport includes "having trust in the rehabilitation provider, satisfaction of social support needs, and achievement of physical standards/clinical outcomes."
 Social support can operate as a buffer for the amount of anxiety and stress associated with an injury by positively affecting the athlete's psychological and emotional wellbeing.
 In turn, this support can improve the athlete's motivation and coping skills during the rehabilitation process.
 In addition, research suggests that emotional social support, which prioritizes "empathy, love, trust, and caring" can benefit injured athletes psychologically as they recover.
 With greater emphasis on the psyche, athletes will be more motivated to envision their injury recovery as a new competition or task, rather than a roadblock that hinders them from achieving their dreams.